joseluistello/Old-portfolio-v2/_posts/2021-07-09-data-analysis-process.md

 * What are the risks?
 * What is our goal?

-In most cases, your first question will lead to many other questions.
+For this example, the problem and the goal is simply.
+We are going to work with something clean and nicely done.
+But in most cases, your first question will lead to many other questions.

 For example, In my last project (4-3 months ago), I work with a construction holding.
 The project consists on creates storage tanks with a capacity of 200 thousand liters.
 The process includes steel plates of 3 tons and inches of various thicknesses, anti-corrosive paint, and sand-blast.